tefkah/thesis-writing/Asymptotic idealizations are used to set non-parameter properties of a model.md

-# Asymptotic idealizations are used to set non-parameter properties of a model
 These are cases where we need [[Infinite Idealizations|infinite/asymptotic idealizations]], method wise, as we cannot simply set the parameter to the value we want.

 This idea is due to @Strevens2019a